Welcome to Wednesday (Devotion and Prayer)

 Please check the website frequently for continuing updates.

-Sundays: Worship will be live-streamed @10AM on Facebook
+Highlands Conference Worship will continue to be live-streamed Sunday October 25th @10AM on Facebook

 We pray for all on the front lines: doctors, nurses, medical personnel.
 We especially pray for: